Jethet/wiki-hh/Express & Node.js/queries.md

 http://example.com/?@bar._=???/1:
 http://example.com/?bar1=a&bar2=b
 ```
+In the query string, each parameter is listed one right after the other with an ampersand (&) separating them.
+The order of the query string parameters does not matter.

 A common convention is to use the query component for key-value pairs (see last example).
 The main use-case of the query string
 is filtering and specifically two special cases of filtering: searching and pagination.

-The data are used as variables in endpoint queries: `const value1 = req.query.value1`
+The data that is returned is used as variables in endpoint queries: `const value1 = req.query.value1`

 Other data that is taken from a url are `req.params`: the params come from the path segment of the URL **after the : (column)**,
 that match a parameter in the route definition, such as an id: `req.params.customerId` where the path is `app.get("/customers/:id")`.

 The `req.body` is used in a POST request that adds new data from the body content (for example, a form).
 Each variable is posted with a value in the body of data that is sent with the POST request.

+**Path parameters** are part of the endpoint itself and are not optional.
+For example, in the following endpoint, {user} and {bicycleId} are required path parameters: `/service/myresource/user/{user}/bicycles/{bicycleId}`.
+Path parameters are usually set off with curly braces.
+With path parameters, the order does matter.